-Levery For Dummies book has a Part of Tens.
+every For Dummies book has a Part of Tens.
 By golly, this book is no exception to that rule.
 Think of this as the icing on your ACT! cake.
-Here's where I've put some ways to make a good program like ACT! work even better:
+Here's where I answer a few of your more burning questions: